Rats can get anywhere!

-Whilst using poison is something that I would do as a last resort, it is an effective way of killing them.
+While using poison is something I would do as a last resort, it is an effective way of killing them.

-Traps are poison-free (unless you load it up with poison, of course!)
+Traps are poison-free (unless you load them up with poison, of course!)
 However, you need to note that rats have an efficient survival mechanism.

 It sounds unbelievable, but rats have been known to avoid traps when they realize they are traps!
 Setting a trap for rats is easy.
 Getting them on it can be a challenge.